langfuse/langfuse-docs/pages/guides/cookbook/js_prompt_management_langchain.md

+---
+description: Example how to version control and manage prompts with Langfuse Prompt Management and Langchain JS.
+category: Prompt Management
+---

 # Example: Langfuse Prompt Management with Langchain (JS)

 Langfuse [Prompt Management](https://langfuse.com/docs/prompts) helps to version control and manage prompts collaboratively in one place.